3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors: Performance on Unseen Objects

 \section{Performance on Unseen Objects}

 To evaluate our model's performance on previously unseen objects, we designed 3 test objects in CAD: \textit{hemispheres}, \textit{pill}, and \textit{pawn} (Fig.~\ref{fig:depthmaps}A).
+The \textit{pawn}, in particular, was chosen due to its highly irregular geometry and regions of infinite surface gradient (i.e., vertical surfaces), which are known to pose significant challenges for photometric stereo-based reconstruction \cite{ackermann}.
 The STL representations of these objects were converted into ground-truth depth maps, which served as benchmarks for the depth maps predicted by TouchNet.
 The objects were 3D printed and manually indented into the sensors, and depth maps were computed using the TouchNet model trained on 80\% of the total coordinates (Fig.~\ref{fig:depthmaps}B).
 Because the indentations were performed manually, the ground-truth depth maps were spatially aligned along the xy-plane using a 2D cross-correlation.
 To further account for slight variations in indentation depth, the indentation depths of the ground-truth CAD models were adjusted to minimize the mean squared error between the predicted and ground-truth depth maps.

-Reconstructed depth maps had a strong visual resemblance to the test object profile (Fig.~\ref{fig:depthmaps}B).
-To better visualize reconstruction performance, we took representative cross-sections of each depth map (Fig.~\ref{fig:depthmaps}B, dashed lines; Fig.~\ref{fig:depthmaps}C, orange lines) and plotted them against the corresponding ground-truth cross section (Fig.~\ref{fig:depthmaps}C, blue lines).
+Reconstructed depth maps had a strong visual resemblance to the test object profiles (Fig.~\ref{fig:depthmaps}B).
+To better visualize reconstruction performance, we took representative cross-sections of each depth map (Fig.~\ref{fig:depthmaps}B, dashed lines; Fig.~\ref{fig:depthmaps}C, orange lines) and plotted them against the corresponding ground-truth cross sections (Fig.~\ref{fig:depthmaps}C, blue lines).
 For simpler geometries (e.g., \textit{hemispheres}, \textit{pill}), the DIGIT produced more accurate depth map reconstructions, while the GelSight Mini outperformed DIGIT on the \textit{pawn} (Table~\ref{tab:depth_errors}).
-Notably, both sensors struggled to reconstruct the neck of the pawn-shaped test object, which was cast in a dark shadow due to the \textit{pawn}'s geometry and the lighting configuration of the sensors (Fig.~\ref{fig:depthmaps}A).
-In future work, training the model on a more diverse set of probe geometries could enhance its robustness to shadows.
+Despite the \textit{pawn's} challenging geometry, the reconstructed depth map closely resembles the overall \textit{pawn} profile (Fig.~\ref{fig:depthmaps}B, bottom row).
+Notably, both sensors struggled to reconstruct the neck of the \textit{pawn}---which was cast in a dark shadow due to its geometry---and the vertical surface of the base (Fig.~\ref{fig:depthmaps}C, bottom row).
+In future work, training the model on a more diverse set of probe geometries could enhance its robustness to shadows, though the reconstruction of vertical surfaces will likely remain challenging due to limitations of photometric stereo.